IDP or British Council – Which One should you Go for?

-The International English Language Testing System test, better known as IELTS is a highly popular exam that evaluates candidates on the basis of their English proficiency.
-The test is conducted by two authorized bodies British Council and IDP and choosing which of these two to take the test remains a hot topic of debate still.
+The International English Language Testing System (IELTS) is a highly popular exam that evaluates candidates on the basis of their English proficiency.
+The test is conducted by two authorised bodies, the British Council and IDP, and choosing which of these two to take the test remains a hot topic of debate.
 In this post, we will uncover details on which of these you should go for while appearing for IELTS.

 IELTS – A Brief Intro

-IELTS is primarily meant for non-native English speaking individuals and serves as a prominent standard for deciding the English communication capabilities of individuals looking to immigrate in a foreign country on account of study, work or stay.
+IELTS is primarily intended for non-native English-speaking individuals and serves as a prominent standard for assessing the English communication capabilities of individuals seeking to immigrate to a foreign country for study, work, or residence.

-Total 9,000 institutions worldwide recognize the IELTS test – including universities in Canada, US, UK, Australia, New Zealand and South Africa.
-Some of the top universities in the US like Boise State University, Brandeis University, Ball State University, Columbia University, California Institute of Technology etc. also accept IELTS scores.
+A total of 9,000 institutions worldwide recognise the IELTS test, including universities in Canada, the US, the UK, Australia, New Zealand, and South Africa.
+Some of the top universities in the US, such as Boise State University, Brandeis University, Ball State University, Columbia University, and the California Institute of Technology, also accept IELTS scores.

-Taken by more than 2 million people every year, IELTS is conducted across 140 countries at 1,000 test centers.
-British Council and IDP jointly conduct IELTS and the big question that arises now is whether to go for an IELTS by IDP or by British Council.
+Taken by more than 2 million people every year, the IELTS is conducted across 140 countries at over 1,000 test centres.
+The British Council and IDP jointly conduct IELTS, and the big question that arises now is whether to take the IELTS with IDP or with the British Council.
 We will discuss this in detail in the next section.

 British Council Vs IDP – What is the Difference?

 When you consider applying for IELTS via either IDP or British Council (BC), there are two main areas where you would like to differentiate between the two.
-Listed below are these areas –
+Listed below are the areas –

 • Test difficulty level in IDP compared to BC and vice versa